Introduction

 Digital currency

 Digital currencies – including regulated cryptocurrencies and Central Bank Digital Currencies (CBDCs) – have become part of foreign exchange (FX) markets.
+For India specifically, the Digital Rupee (e-₹) pilot is ongoing and has direct implications for bank FX.
+The RBI’s CBDC could reduce FX conversion requirements for INR-denominated international trade settlements.
+Additionally, the UPI Global cross-border linkage that is live with Singapore (PayNow), UAE, UK, and other markets directly affects how Indian exporters receive cross-border payments, with some corridors now settling in minutes rather than days.
 Shifting from traditional bank foreign exchange to these digital tools can lead to faster settlement times and lower transaction costs.
-Whether this technology holds up at scale is yet to be seen.

 Artificial intelligence